kaistullich/Ticket-System/README.md

 `$ pip install -r requirements.txt` (Windows)

-Now, open up a `Ticket-System` in a text editor.
+Now, open up `Ticket-System` in a text editor.
 Create a new file called `config.json` inside the `src` folder.
 The folder structure will look like this:

 ```